 There are several careers that a Higher Education PhD degree or doctoral program might support.

 The general duties of postsecondary education administrators are to oversee student services, academics, and faculty research at colleges and universities.
 Their responsibilities vary.
 Some work in admissions and decide whether potential students should be admitted.
 Others may work in student affairs and coordinate student athletics or housing.
 Provosts, or academic deans are chief academic officers, who may help develop academic policies, participate in hiring new faculty or managing a budget.
-The BLS predicts that employment of postsecondary education administrators will increase by 15%, which is faster than average, from 2012 to 2022.ii
+The BLS predicts that employment of postsecondary education administrators will increase by 7%, which is faster than average, from 2021 to 2031.

 Instructional Coordinators are professionals who oversee school curriculums and teaching standards.
 They may have experience teaching or working as a principal.
 Coordinators in public schools may be required to be licensed teachers or licensed school administrators.
-The BLS predicts that employment of instructional coordinators will increase by 13 % from 2012 to 2022.iii
+The BLS predicts that employment of instructional coordinators will increase by 7 % from 2021 to 2031.

 Advancing from an assistant principal to an Elementary, Middle and High School Principal may require additional education.
 Most schools require principals to have a master’s degree in education administration or leadership, and a majority of principals also have work experience as teachers.
-The BLS predicts that employment of principals will increase by 6% from 2012 to 2022.iv
+The BLS predicts that employment of principals will increase by 5% from 2021 to 2031.

 Ready to Search for Higher Education Doctoral Programs?